Solfrid Raknes

 13 – 18 YEARS

-THE HAPPY HELPING HAND: A GAME FOR LIFE SKILLS Available in Arabic, Norwegian, English and French
+THE HAPPY HELPING HAND: IMPROVING LIFE SKILLS.
+Available in Ukrainian, Arabic, Norwegian, English and French.

 Research | FILMS